Embedded Software Development Company — Firmware, IoT Device Software & Medical Device Engineering

 Start Your Product Engineering →Embedded Firmware Testing & Validation

-Automated testing infrastructure for embedded software: Hardware-in-the-Loop (HIL) test framework development, unit testing for embedded C/C++ using Ceedling/Unity, static analysis integration (PC-Lint, Polyspace, SonarQube), requirement traceability matrix maintenance, regression testing automation for firmware releases, boundary condition and fault injection testing, and the test documentation required for IEC 62304 or DO-178C certification.
+Automated testing infrastructure for embedded software: Hardware-in-the-Loop (HIL) test framework development, unit testing for embedded C/C++ using Ceedling/Unity, static analysis integration (PC-Lint, Polyspace, SonarQube), requirement traceability matrix maintenance, regression testing automation for firmware releases, boundary condition and fault injection testing, and the test documentation required for IEC 62304 or DO-178C aviation certification.

-Build Your Test Infrastructure →Product Engineering Consulting
+Build Your Test Infrastructure →Product Engineering Consulting & Embedded Architecture Review

-Architecture and technical strategy for hardware product software: embedded software architecture reviews for products approaching scale, connectivity protocol selection (Bluetooth LE, Wi-Fi, Thread, Zigbee, LTE-M, NB-IoT) with power and cost analysis, OTA update strategy design, security architecture for connected devices, manufacturing test strategy, and technical due diligence support for hardware product companies raising investment or preparing for acquisition.
+Architecture and technical strategy for hardware product software: embedded software architecture reviews for products approaching scale, connectivity protocol selection (Bluetooth LE, Wi-Fi, Thread, Zigbee, LTE-M, NB-IoT) with power and cost analysis, OTA firmware update strategy design, security architecture for connected devices, manufacturing test strategy, and technical due diligence support for hardware product companies raising investment or preparing for acquisition.

 Get Technical Advice →HOW WE WORK

-Our Product Engineering Development Process
+Our Embedded Software Development Process

 Six stages built around the specific requirements of hardware product software — from hardware discovery and firmware architecture through cloud integration, application development, and certification support.